The Elderly and the World Wide Web (Infographic)

 - 18% have used social media

 Seniors in this age group are the least likely to use tech.
-That said, almost half of the seniors in this group do use the internet.
-It just goes to show that internet access for the elderly is something that is important at any age.
+That said, almost half of the seniors in this group do use the Internet.
+It just goes to show that Internet access for the elderly is vital at any age.

-Most Popular Daily Activities of People Aged Sixty and Over
+Most Popular Daily Internet Activities of People Aged 60+

 - Email management is the top daily activity by far.
 91% of seniors will check or use their email daily.

-- Using a search engine comes in second with 70% of seniors running some kind of search daily.
-Many seniors use the power of the internet to find great deals and discounts.
-Speaking of which – we have a massive list of senior discounts right here, so our site should be the first to be investigated.
+- Using a search engine comes in second, with 70% of seniors running some kind of search daily.
+Many seniors use the power of the Internet to find great deals and discounts, based on elderly Internet usage statistics from 2020.
+Speaking of which—we have a massive list of senior discounts right here, so our site should be the first to be investigated.

-- Checking the weather, getting news, and performing some sort of banking come in third, fourth, and fifth respectively.
-Checking social media, shopping and checking political developments come in after that.
+- Checking the weather, getting news, and performing some banking come in third, fourth, and fifth, respectively.
+Checking social media, shopping, and checking political developments come in after that.

 - From there, daily activities start to dwindle.
-Only 24% of seniors will send an instant message daily.
+Only 24% of seniors will send an instant message daily, as per seniors and technology statistics.
 Fewer still watch videos, book travel, use an online classified site, or participate in an auction.

-If you’re in the business of providing internet services, it makes sense to ensure to offer discounted internet for seniors.
-You know that they’ll use it, but they won’t be downloading huge movie files, so it’s win-win.
+If you’re in the business of providing Internet services, it makes sense to offer discounted Internet for seniors.
+You know that they’ll use it, but they won’t be downloading huge movie files, so it’s a win-win.

 Smartphone Usage by Category

-To understand better what the best internet device for elderly adults is, it’s a good idea to look at the way the different age groups use their smartphones.
+It’s a good idea to look at how the different age groups use their smartphones to better understand the best Internet device for elderly adults.
 It’s interesting to see how differently the older folks use their smartphones.

-Whereas those in the 35–44 age group are the most prolific users when it comes to instant messaging, photos, and social media, they’re not the most prolific users in every category.
+Whereas those in the 35–44 age group are the most prolific users in instant messaging, photos, and social media, they’re not the most prolific users in every category.
 With web surfing, they come out even with the over 55 group.
-When it comes to emails and phone calls, the over 55 group come on top each time.
+When it comes to emails and phone calls, the over 55 group comes on top each time.